js-template/AutoList/README.md

-# AutoList - Classified Ads & Listing Solution
+# Autolist - Classified Ads & Listing Solution

 > **:warning: Notice:** Our classified ads listing solution is nearly ready, but it is not production-ready yet.
 Stay tuned for updates!